haikelz/asmaul-husna-api/README.md

 - First, clone this repo.
 - Install all needed depedencies with `pnpm install`.
 - After that, you can start the project with `pnpm run start:dev` and see the result.
-- Default port is 5000.
+- The Default port is 5000.
 You can change and edit the port in `src/main.ts` file.